GDSalvo/Radiolysis-simulations-with-Rad4D-/README.md

 Automated COMSOL File Generation: Create ready-to-run COMSOL models using MATLAB.

-4D Simulation Ready: Set up 0D chemical kinetics models ready to be expanded in 1D, 2D,3D dimensions and physics.
+4D Simulation Ready: Set up 0D chemical kinetics models ready to be expanded in 1D, 2D,3D dimensions and physics in a time-dependent study (4D).

 Complex Geometries: Define and manipulate geometries that suit your experimental setup.
 Physical Processes: Integrate physical mass transport laws into your models.
 User-Friendly Scripts: Well-documented MATLAB environment that's easy to customize.

-Prerequisites
-MATLAB: Version R2019b or later.
-COMSOL Multiphysics: Version 5.6 or later with LiveLink for MATLAB.
-Optional: Familiarity with Python, MATLAB scripting and COMSOL modeling.

 # User Guide for Radiolysis Simulations and Model Validation via AuRaCh, MATLAB, and COMSOL

 ## Software Requirements: